Mined areas, section

 had fallen in since they were laid by the retreating forces.

-This trench in Iraq was mined by local people, who moved fragmentation mines into the trench to get them out of their way.
+This trench was mined by local people, who moved fragmentation mines and barbed wire into the trench to get them out of the way.

 overgrown fence like this is also a good indication of an area

 defended with mines.
 This was an army depot.
 Defensive mines

 were placed on both sides of the fence.
 Places where the military

 had bases are always suspicious and the range of devices left